 Internationally recognized for his leadership and expertise, Dr. Lubinsky brings extensive clinical knowledge and experience to his work at CHOC Children’s.
-He serves as associate director of the pediatric intensive care unit (PICU) at CHOC Children’s and as medical director of CHOC Children’s Specialists.
+He serves as associate medical director of the pediatric intensive care unit (PICU) at CHOC Children’s and as medical director of CHOC Children’s Specialists.
 Dr. Lubinsky specializes in pediatric critical care with expertise in the treatment of respiratory failure, traumatic brain injury and cardiac intensive care which keeps him in constant demand.

 Dr. Lubinsky has been a passionate advocate of injury prevention in children and he has lobbied vigorously for community awareness and prevention of drowning.
 A tireless advocate for CHOC’s growth and innovation, Dr. Lubinsky has worked to expand the pediatric subspecialty base of physicians available to serve the needs of Orange County children, in the process regionalizing pediatric tertiary care at CHOC and training the next generation of pediatric critical care specialists.